pragmaticleaders/content/posts/2015x04-pirate-story/en.md

 Pirates team was not succesful for some long time.
 And people need a story of success to relate to.
 Without it the morale and engagement go down and people start to question their team membership.
 After all nobody realy wants to have a part in failure.

 {:.well}
-Plan your wins.
-Then celebrate them.
+Plan your small and big wins.
+Win!
+And celebrate.

 Normally you plan to have most important things done first.
 But what if that important thing is too difficult?
 Sometimes it makes sence to start from less important but esier part, so that team can accomplish it and get a its taste of victory.

+## ---

+Thus for pirates it turned out badly.
+But pragmatic leader could have helped them.
+Remember this story and 3 factors have you encountered a conflict in your team.
 And remeber -- a pirate without treasure is like a monkey without a spatula!